elotroalex/chiens/_texts/translation.md

 - happy islands
 - Queen's gardens
-- I let myself drift into the night of tornado spices and holy images
+- I let myself drift in the night of spices, tornado and holy images
 - and the kelp
-- grabs with its kid fingers
+- grabs with its kiddy fingers
-- my future trumpeting
+- my imminent trumpeting
 - of the shipwreck!

 ---